 As such, the DIN will be unique to each specific director, and will be registered on a national register.
 For this reason, the Act specifies that directors must not apply for another DIN if they already have one, and they must not intentionally represent as the DIN of another person to a Government or registered body.

-2. The testing period
+2. The Testing Period

 While these new laws mandating directors receive a DIN are now in force, the Registrar and DIN system is yet to be fully tested.

-Because of this, directors are not yet required to apply for a DIN and will not be penalized for not having a DIN until testing of the system is expected to be completed (currently set for 30 October 2021).
+Because of this, directors are not yet required to apply for a DIN and will not be penalised for not having a DIN until testing of the system is expected to be completed (currently set for 30 October 2021).
 After this date, all new directors will need to apply for a DIN within 28 days of becoming a director.

 3. What about existing directors?